OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 Detecting anomalies by observing container behavior is generally easier in containers than in virtual machines because of the declarative nature of containers and Kubernetes.
 These attributes allow easier introspection into what you have deployed and its expected activity.

-### Use Pod Security Policies to prevent risky containers/Pods from being used
+### Use Pod Security Admission to prevent risky containers/Pods from being deployed

-We strongly recommend that you use PodSecurityPolicy, which is a cluster-level resources available in Kubernetes (via kubectl).
-The PodSecurityPolicy admission controller must be enabled to use it, and given the nature of admission controllers, you must authorize at least one policy - otherwise it will not allow pods to be created in the cluster.

-Pod Security Policies address several critical security use cases such as:

-- Prevents containers from running with a privileged flag - this flag overwrites any rules you set using CAP DROP or CAP ADD and such a container will have most of the capabilities available to the underlying host.
-- Prevents the host PID/IPC namespace, networking, and ports from being shared - this step ensures proper isolation between Docker containers and the underlying host
-- Limits the use of volume types - writable hostPath directory volumes, for example, allow containers to write to the filesystem in a manner that allows them to traverse the host filesystem outside the pathPrefix, so readOnly: true must be used
-- Puts limits on host filesystem use
-- Enforces read only for root file system via the ReadOnlyRootFilesystem
-- Prevents privilege escalation to root privileges
-- Rejects containers with root privileges
-- Restricts Linux capabilities to the bare minimum in adherence with least privilege principles
+The previously recommended [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) is deprecated and replaced by [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/), a new feature that allows you to enforce security policies on pods in a Kubernetes cluster.

+It is recommended to use the `baseline` level as a minimum security requirement for all pods to ensure a standard level of security across the cluster.
+However, clusters should strive to apply the `restricted` level which follows pod hardening best practices.

-For more information on Pod security policies, refer to the documentation at <https://kubernetes.io/docs/concepts/policy/pod-security-policy/>.
+For more information on configuring Pod Security Admission, refer to the documentation at <https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-admission-controller/>.

 ### Container Runtime Security